kennygrant/bestiary/structs.md

 ## Composition is not inheritance

 Composition can do some of the same things as inheritance, but it is not the same.
-Inheritance was deliberately left out of Go, so don't try to recreate it by the back door.
-If you find yourself frustrated that your structs are not able to adjust the fields of their embedder, you're not really composing functionality.
-Always try to go for the simplest solution first, and only use composition if you definitely need to share behaviour between two different structs.

 For example, don't try to do this:

 ```go
 package main